FarmBot-Docs/farmbot-genesis/v1.6/assembly/gantry/construct-the-gantry-structure.md

 # Step 2: Attach the gantry corner brackets

-Lightly attach three [[60mm nut bars]] to each [[gantry corner bracket]] using [[M5 x 10mm screws]].
+Lightly attach three [[60mm nut bars]] to the [[left gantry corner bracket]] and [[right gantry corner bracket]] using [[M5 x 10mm screws]].
 Then slide the corner brackets onto the gantry column/plate assemblies.
 The top of the extrusions should line up with the notches in the corner brackets.

 {%
 include callout.html